 Acknowledgement: The picture of Luther Halsey Gulick is a press photograph from the George Grantham Bain collection, which was purchased by the Library of Congress in 1948.
 According to the library, there are no known restrictions on the use of these photos – Wikipedia Commons.

-How to cite this article: Winter, T. (2004) ‘Luther Halsey Gulick’, the encyclopedia of informal education, www.infed.org/thinkers/gulick.htm.
+How to cite this article: Winter, T. (2004) ‘Luther Halsey Gulick’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/gulick.htm.

 The writer: Thomas Winter is an assistant professor in American culture and literature at Bilkent University, Anakara, Turkey.
 His first book, titled Making Men, Making Class: The YMCA and Workingmen, 1877-1920 was published by The University of Chicago Press in 2002.